GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 >
-> ~ *Michael Stal*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts